a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 or less stable form to facilitate feedback and to speed up overall processing of notes._

-In this series of posts I will discuss building digital computers from scatch: possible approaches, tradeoffs and shortcomings of various technologies available to reasonably dedicated person.
+In this series of posts I will discuss building digital computers from scratch: possible approaches, trade-offs and shortcomings of various technologies available to reasonably dedicated person.
 Also I will try to navigate perilous bogs of software development for such machines.